kubesphere/website/content/.history/en/docs/installing-on-linux/public-cloud/install-kubesphere-on-azure-vms_20220517155338.md

 ## Architecture

 Six machines of **Ubuntu 18.04** will be deployed in an Azure Resource Group.
-Three of them are grouped into an availability set, serving as both the control plane and etcd nodes.
+Three of them are grouped into an availability set, serving as both the Master and etcd nodes.
 The other three VMs will be defined as a VMSS where Worker nodes will be running.

 ![Architecture](/images/docs/aks/Azure-architecture.png)